 Prior to the discovery of Insulin for the treatment of diabetes, DKA caused a large number of deaths.

 When can it be seen?

-- Can be seen with certain illnesses in a diabetic individual such as: Infection, Pneumonia, Bronchitis, Recent surgery, or other significant medical complication.
+4.)
+Can be seen with certain illnesses in a diabetic individual such as: Infection, Pneumonia, Bronchitis, Recent surgery, or other significant medical complication.

 – High blood sugar